 Not so long ago, nurses were task-workers who simply carried out doctors’ orders and followed a fixed set of rules.
 Today, they are skilled and capable professionals whose expertise is essential to patient care and public health initiatives.
 It’s been a long road.
-And it’s clear that developing our critical thinking skills has helped to bring about this transformation within our industry during the last half century.
+And it’s clear that developing critical thinking skills has helped to bring about this transformation within the profession during the last half century.

 So what exactly is critical thinking?
-There are a multitude of definitions – some of them head-scratching-ly complex – so the Foundation for Critical Thinking has assembled some of them on its website.
+There are a multitude of definitions – some of them very complex – so the Foundation for Critical Thinking (2010) has assembled some of them on its website.
 This one is our favorite:

 Critical thinking is the ability to recognize problems and raise questions, gather evidence to support answers and solutions, evaluate alternative solutions, and communicate effectively with others to implement solutions for the best possible outcomes.

 It’s not hard to apply this definition to nursing, is it?
-We do all those things every day!
-We can even make it more specific to nursing by saying that critical thinking is a systematic approach to the nursing process that employs all the steps above to bring about excellent clinical outcomes while enhancing patient safety and patient satisfaction.
+Nurses do all those things every day!
+It can be made even more specific to nursing by saying that critical thinking is a systematic approach to the nursing process that employs all the steps above to bring about excellent clinical outcomes while enhancing patient safety and patient satisfaction.

 When do you need critical thinking?

-If you define critical thinking as multi-dimensional thinking, it becomes clearer when it’s most effectively employed.
+If you consider critical thinking to be multi-dimensional thinking, it becomes clearer when it’s most effectively employed.
 Multi-dimensional thinking means approaching a situation from more than one point of view.
 In contrast, one-dimensional thinking tackles the task at hand from a single frame of reference.
-It definitely has its place in nursing – we use one-dimensional thinking when we chart vital signs or administer a medication.
+It definitely has its place in nursing – one-dimensional thinking is used when nurses chart vital signs or administer a medication.

-You’ll need critical thinking skills when you perform a nursing assessment or intervention, or act as a patient advocate.
-As your patient’s status changes, you’ll have to recognize, interpret, and integrate new information in order to plan a course of action.
-For example, what would you do if an elderly patient became confused from his medications, was unable to understand your instructions, and put himself at risk for falls?
-There may be no single “right” answer – you have to weigh all of the variables, prioritize your goals, and temper your next steps with empathy and compassion.
+Critical thinking skills are needed when performing a nursing assessment or intervention, or acting as a patient advocate.
+As a patient’s status changes, you have to recognize, interpret, and integrate new information in order to plan a course of action.
+For example, what would the course of action be if an elderly patient became confused from his medications, was unable to understand instructions, and put himself at risk for falls?
+There may be no single “right” answer – you have to weigh all of the variables, prioritize goals, and temper next steps with empathy and compassion.